timmyang/Oracle_Database_SQL_Certified_Associate/README.md

 ## 7. Displaying Data from Multiple Tables

-- Using Self-joins
+- Understanding and Using Cartesian Products
 - Using Various Types of Joins
-- Using Non equijoins
+- Using Non Equijoins
 - Using OUTER joins
-- Understanding and Using Cartesian Products
+- Using Self-joins

 ## 8. Using Subqueries to Solve Queries